cohere-ai/cohere-toolkit/docs/deployment_guides/gcp_deployment.md

 This should build the docker images, push them to the Container Registry, then finally deploy them to Cloud Run.
 If you're encountering any issues, make sure the substitution variables are correctly set.

-After deploying the Cloud Run containers, we recommend setting the minimum containers to 1 for both the frontend and backend containers to avoid cold starts.
+After deploying the Cloud Run containers, it is recommended to set the minimum number of containers to 1 for both the frontend and backend containers to avoid any cold starts.

 You are now done setting up Cohere's Toolkit on Google Cloud!